8go/nostr-commander-rs/README.md

           its public key, a string in the form of 'npub1...', a Hex key, or an alias from one of your contacts.
 The first argument is the recipient, all further arguments are texts to be sent.
-E.g. '-dm 'npub1SomeStrangeNumbers "First msg" "Second msg"' or 'dm joe "How about pizza tonight?"'.
-See also '--publish' to see how shortcut characters '-' (pipe) and '_' (streamed pipe) are handled --add-relay [<RELAY_URI>...]
+E.g. '-dm "npub1SomeStrangeNumbers" "First msg" "Second msg"' or '--dm joe "How about pizza tonight?"'.
+See also '--publish' to see how shortcut characters '-' (pipe) and '_' (streamed pipe) are handled --send-channel-message [<HASH+MSGS>...]
+          Send one or multiple messages to one given channel.
+The single destination channel is specified via its hash.
+See here for a channel
+          list: https://damus.io/channels/.
+The first argument is the channel hash, all further arguments are texts to be sent.
+E.g.
+          '-send_channel_message "SomeChannelHash" "First msg" "Second msg"'.
+          See also '--publish' to see how shortcut characters '-' (pipe) and '_' (streamed pipe) are handled
+      --add-relay [<RELAY_URI>...]
           Add one or multiple relays.
 A relay is specified via a URI that looks like 'wss://some.relay.org'.
 You can find relays by looking at